Individual Shared Responsibility Mandate

 Health Insurance Premium-Assistance Tax Credit

-Beginning in tax years after December 31, 2013, refundable tax credits will be available to eligible taxpayers to help cover the cost of health insurance premiums for individuals and families who purchase health insurance through an insurance exchange.
+Refundable tax credits became available on January 1, 2014, to eligible taxpayers to help cover the cost of health insurance premiums for individuals and families who purchase health insurance through an insurance exchange.

 An eligible individual or family who enrolls in a plan through an exchange will report their income to the exchange.
 Based on income level, the individual or family may be eligible to receive the credit.
 An individual or family can choose to have all or a portion of the credit paid upfront to the insurance company to minimize their monthly premium payments.
 If this option is chosen, Treasury will pay the credit directly to the insurance plan in which the individual is enrolled.
 The individual will then pay the plan the total insurance premium less the amount of the premium tax credit.
 A reconciliation will be done as part of the taxpayer's federal income tax return to determine if they are due any additional credit or if they have to repay any of the credit.
 The reconciliation will be done on Form 8962, Premium Tax Credit.
 Draft Form 8962, Premium Tax Credit (PTC) was released July 24, 2014.
 In order to avoid a large repayment of the credit, individuals or families should report any life or income changes to the Marketplace as soon as they happen.
 For more information on how to do this, refer to IRS Publication 5152 Report Changes to the Marketplace as they Happen.

 Eligibility: You must meet all of the following requirements to be eligible for the credit:

 - health insurance must be purchased on an exchange

 - not eligible for coverage through an employer or government plan

 - cannot be claimed as a dependent on another persons tax return